The Girl You Lost to Cocaine

-"The Girl You Lost to Cocaine" (sometimes titled "The Girl You Lost") is a song by Australian singer Sia.
-It was released on 27 March 2008 as the second single from her studio album Some People Have Real Problems.
+"The Girl You Lost to Cocaine" (sometimes titled "The Girl You Lost") is a song by Australian singer-songwriter Sia.
+It was released on 27 March 2008, as the second single from her fourth studio album, Some People Have Real Problems.

 Background

 Sia said the album Some People Have Real Problems was an easy album to write, except for, "The Girl You Lost" which took longer to pen than the other tracks.
 She explained: "It's like a bath.
 It's a big bath.
 I can sit down with my friends and play three chords or whatever or we'll hunt around and find the right three chords.
 Then they'll tell me what the song's about.
 Usually a sentence or a feeling will come or I can even just say to the person I'm with to tell me what it's about and give me a theme.
 Then eight minutes later, there it is.
 'Academia' took eight minutes.
 'Little Black Sandals' was five minutes.
 Then there are other songs that might take longer.
 'The Girl You Lost to Cocaine' took a bit longer, but I don't remember why.
 I think I listened to it too much.
 It's different every time, but usually if it's a good one, it's like a bath."